rhbvkleef/EC4P/errors.md

 ### extension does not support (020)

-The extension does not exist and therefore cannot be applied (all extensions)
+The extension does not exist and therefore cannot be applied (all extensions).

 ### user does not support required extension (191)

-The remote user does not use the extension, and therefore the method that was called cannot continue
+The remote user does not use the extension, and therefore the method that was called cannot continue.